glbala87/ELLA_tool/docs/releasenotes/README.md

 <!--
 No further release notes necessary, but adding here for reference:
 MR !683 Fix review app / demo functionality
-MR !632 Add typing to all of our API endpoints
 -->
 - Fixes and improvements to development environment and code base.